NHL (video game series): Commentary

 In NHLPA '93 and NHL '94, Emmy award-winning sportscaster Ron Barr gives a pre-game scouting report prior to each game.
 In the Genesis version of NHL 95, KNBR radio sportscaster John Shrader replaced Ron Barr in that duty.
 Live play-by-play commentary was introduced in the PC version of NHL 97.
 Jim Hughson, former play-by-play man for CBC's Hockey Night in Canada and also one of Canada's best-known hockey announcers, provided the play-by-play for much of the series.
 The last games in which he is one of the announcers are the PC and PS2 versions of NHL 09.
 Bill Clement was the sole commentator in the Nintendo 64 version of NHL 99.
 Gary Thorne provided the play-by-play commentary in all Xbox 360 and PlayStation 3 versions from NHL 07 through NHL 14.
 NBC Sports commentator Mike Emrick and Eddie Olczyk provided the play-by-play and color commentary on all platforms, with their first appearance together being in NHL 15 and last in NHL 19.
-James Cybulski is the current play-by-play commentator, starting with NHL 20.
 NHL 15 was also the first game to introduce an ice level analyst, with TSN analyst Ray Ferraro appearing in the Xbox One and PlayStation 4 versions of the game.
 Color commentary has been provided by Daryl Reaugh (NHL 98–99), Bill Clement (NHL 2000–2001, and NHL 07–14 for the Xbox 360 and PlayStation 3), Don Taylor (NHL 2002–2003), Craig Simpson (NHL 2004–09), Eddie Olczyk (NHL 15–19).
-Ferraro made the jump from ice-level analyst to full color commentator in NHL 20 (NHL 20–23).
-Ferraro was replaced by Cheryl Pounder as color commentator in NHL 24 (NHL 24-present).
+James Cybulski provided the play-by-play commentary and Ferraro made the jump from ice-level analyst to full color commentator in NHL 20 (NHL 20–23).
+Ferraro was replaced by Cheryl Pounder as color commentator in NHL 24 (NHL 24-26).
+Cybulski was replaced by ESPN play-by-play commentator John Buccigross and Pounder was replaced by former NHL goaltender Darren Pang on color commentary in NHL 27.